 Why putting humans front and center in digital transformation is an essential component to success.

-● Research shows that manufacturers that focus on and invest in their people are 2.6 more likely to succeed in their transformation efforts.
+● Research shows that manufacturers that focus on and invest in their people are 2.6 times more likely to succeed in their transformation efforts.

 Manufacturers today face many challenges, from changing customer demands to rapidly evolving technology to persistent internal and external competitive disruptions.
 These are compounded by the exogenous risks of climate change, global health crises, geopolitical tensions, and political market interference.